aaron-imbrock/esxi_clone_boy/docs/cli-clone-notes.md

 vim-cmd vmsvc/getallvms
 ```
 ### Confirm original VM is shutdown before clone
-### This command will also list running state.
-We want the VMID
+This command will also list running state
-### VMID is an int

 ```
-vim-cmd vmsvc/getallvms
+vim-cmd vmsvc/power.getstate <VM-ID>
 ```

 ### This command will shut down a VM

 Power off command:
 ```
-vim-cmd vmsvc/power.shutdown $VMID
+vim-cmd vmsvc/power.shutdown <VM-ID>
 ```
 ### Get the location of hte configuration file for to be cloned VM

 Additionally, get the location of the virtual disks(s).
 ```
 cat /etc/vmware/hostd/vmInventory.xml |grep -i Windows-VM | grep vmx